-SYDNEY CONTEMPORARY IS DELIGHTED TO BE WORKING WITH PERFORMANCE SPACE Artistic Director & CEO, Jeff KhAn WHO IS joined by their Program Manager Tulleah Pearce to curate A show-stopping Performance program which places ground-breaking performance art throughout the Fair.
+in 2018 SYDNEY CONTEMPORARY worked WITH PERFORMANCE SPACE Artistic Director & CEO, Jeff KhAn and their Program Manager Tulleah Pearce. performance space curated A show-stopping Performance program which placed ground-breaking performance art throughout the Fair.

 Brincat is an artist who works across diverse media from video and performance to sculpture and installation.
 Brincat employs moving images and their soundtracks to probe historical ruptures and failures of language.
 Using a variety of platforms, Brincat’s work explores non-verbal modes of expression through narratives or ideas.
 By distancing us from a logical, direct, language-based understanding, her work opens the door to multiple perspectives and interpretations.